Joshiatt/KYC-Blockchain-using-ethereum/README.md

 # KYC-Blockchain-using-ethereum
-A KYC project on ethereum blockchain
+A decentralized KYC DApp where banks come together and join the consortium blockchain network to ease the process of KYC.
+The application is based on the private ethereum network.